 - To exchange money, tourists have the possibility to use exchange offices that can be found throughout the cities and they offer convenient exchange rates.
 Typically, exchange offices don’t retain a fee for such transactions, but for more safety, it’s recommended to seek the 0% sign found outside the exchange offices.
 Moreover, damaged banknotes and coins will hardly be accepted, and this is yet another aspect that you should keep in mind.
 To complete the transaction, customers are required to present a valid identification document (ID card or passport).
 You can also exchange money at banks, but don’t accept offers from random “friendly” individuals on the street.
 It’s usually a scam.

 - Romania has a moderate climate, which means that it’s best to go to the seaside during summer and opt for mountain resorts during winter.
 Note that it will most likely be quite crowded and the prices are usually higher during these periods.
-It’s best to book your trip in advance, to make sure you benefit from discounts or that you don’t end up paying for overpriced accommodation.
+Our travel hacks would incite you to book your trip in advance, to make sure you benefit from discounts or that you don’t end up paying for overpriced accommodation.

 - In the spring and fall season, the weather can be “moody”, sunny days alternating with colder or rainy days.
 Pack some warm clothes and a raincoat with you.

 - For museums and other tourist attractions, it’s important to check the visiting hours.
 Most museums are open from Tuesday to Sunday, while others have shorter schedules during winter season.

 - Romania is not exactly known for having amazing shopping places.
 The biggest brands are available, but if you want to bring some nice souvenirs home, head for traditional crafts fair.
 These fairs are organized in most cities and towns and reunite local artisans that sell lovely handmade objects, such as ceramics, traditional clothing, wood and glass objects, decorated with Romanian motifs.